hapax/hapax.github.io/assets/teaching.md

 	Suppose the triangle forms slowly enough that there is effectively no rolling layer, with sides always at the angle of repose $\alpha$.

-   (a) How does the height of the tailings change with time?

-   (b) When do the sides hit the edge of the base?
+   (a) When do the sides hit the edge of the base?

+   (b) If the gangue starts piling at $t = 0$, write the profile of the sandpile, $h(x, t)$, as a function of time $t$ and position
+   $x$, until it achieves its maximum size.

 2. Once the tailings cover the base, any additional gangue will form a rolling layer travelling at speed $v$.
-	We now focus on the right side of the triangle (the left side will be the same by symmetry).
+	We now focus on the right side of the triangle, since the left side will be the same by symmetry.
-	Since the standing layer is at the angle of repose $\alpha$, show that, away from the chute (where $b \neq 0$), the sandpile equations imply
+	Show that, away from the chute (where $b \neq 0$), the sandpile equations imply

 	$$